Skip to Content

 While you have laundry on the brain, we have a few other laundry-related posts that you might be interested in.

 There’s one with our tips for How To Keep Your Laundry Room Smelling Fresh.
 That goes hand in hand with our Ten Things You Forget To Clean In The Laundry Room.
 And it also goes with our Organizing Your Laundry Room Done Easy post too.
-Once it’s clean and organized and smells nice, you might not hate doing laundry.
+Once it’s clean and organized and smells nice, you might not mind doing laundry.

 While you’re doing laundry, make sure your socks stay together with our 4 Laundry Hacks So You Don’t Lose Your Socks.